basecamp/bc3-api/sections/my_notifications.md

 * `GET /my/readings.json` will return the current user's notifications grouped into `unreads`, `reads`, and `memories`.

-Reads are paginated with 50 items per page.
+Reads are a [paginated list][pagination] with 50 items per page.
 Unreads are not paginated but are capped at 100 items.
 Memories are not paginated.

 _Optional parameters_: